beerose/blog/content/posts/ts-fight/post.md

 TypeScript is only becoming more popular.
 More people want to learn it, and more projects start in TypeScript.
 Many people decide to use it over JavaScript.
 However, the problem is *how* we're using it.

 Most of us come to TypeScript from JavaScript.
 For some, static typing is something new.
 Thus TypeScript seems like a completely new language to learn.
 That's fair.
 There are a few things to pick up.
-It takes some time before one is confident with writing TypeScript types, and plain JavaScript may seem far more comfortable.
+It takes some time before one is confident with writing TypeScript, and plain JavaScript may seem far more comfortable.
 But... they said we can write JavaScript in TypeScript, isn't that right?
 Yes, it is!
 However, it may lead to a kind of a trap.
 The trap being this thinking:
 "so I need to write JavaScript, and then FIX my code by adding types".

 There is a broad spectrum of what TypeScript can give you.
-On the one side of this spectrum, we have the above thing: writing good old JavaScript, without TypeScript types, or filling the gaps with any, and after the implementation is done — *fixing* the types.
+On the one side of this spectrum, we have the above thing: writing good old JavaScript, without types or filling the gaps with any, and after the implementation is done — *fixing* the types.
 On the other side of the spectrum, we have type-driven development.

 <div style="display: flex; justify-content: center; width: 100%">
   <div style="text-align: center; width: 800px">